paralin/charlie/DESIGN.md

 The filename is XOR shifted by the system id.

+# INITIAL MANAGEMENT MODULE

+At least one management module is required at all times to bootstrap the system.
+The executable comes with the binary of the initial management module built in along with a matching initial module table.

 # MODULE STRUCTURE

 To the core, every module has to be EXACTLY. the same.